Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 wrangler whoami

-# node 20.x is available (devcontainer provides it)
+# Node 20.x is available (operator console provides it)

 node --version # should be v20.x